BaesKevin/r2dbc-jmeter-sampler/README.md

 Assuming that JMeter bin directory is on the path, use this command to run the tests in non-gui mode.
 This command will run the testplan against a local database and append the results to results.csv.
 This file does not have to exist.
+Log output is in a file jmeter.log, usefull when the tests fail.

 ```
  jmeter -n -t jdbc_r2dbc_sampler.jmx -l results.csv -Jloops=10 -Jinserts=